stevensotelo/aclimate_docs/docs/source/03-database-admin.rst

 This collection contains the different system sources used to identify the historical production data, This collection contains the following parameters:

-.. list-table:: Data base table
+.. list-table:: Data base collection
   :widths: 25 25 25
   :header-rows: 1